-Component Description (2) ss - 4 USB SuperSpeed 5 Gbps port with HP Sleep and Charge Connects a USB device, provides high-speed data transfer, and charges small devices (such as a smartphone), even when the computer is off.
+Component Description To access this guide: ▲ Select the Search icon in the taskbar, type HP Documentation in the search box, and then select HP Documentation.
+NOTE: When a device is connected to the jack, the computer speakers are disabled.
+(2) ss⇔ USB SuperSpeed 5 Gbps port Connects a USB device, provides high-speed data transfer, and (for select products) charges small devices (such as a smartphone) when the computer is on or in Sleep mode.
+NOTE: Use a standard USB Type-A charging cable or cable adapter (purchased separately) when charging a small externa device.
+(3) ss ⇔ 4 USB SuperSpeed 5 Gbps port with HP Sleep and Charge Connects a USB device, provides high-speed data transfer, and charges small devices (such as a smartphone), even when the computer is off.
 NOTE: Use a standard USB Type-A charging cable or cable adapter (purchased separately) when charging a small external device.
-(3) 4 USB Type-C [®] power connector port, SuperSpeed 10 Gbps port, and ThunderboltTM port with HP Sleep and Charge Connects an AC adapter that has a USB Type-C connector, supplying power to the computer and, if needed, charging the computer battery. - and - Connects a USB device, provides high-speed data transfer, and charges small devices (such as a smartphone), even when the computer is off.
-NOTE: Use a standard USB Type-C charging cable or cable adapter (purchased separately) when charging a small external device. - and - Connects a display device that has a USB Type-C connector, providing DisplayPort output.
-NOTE: Your computer might also support a Thunderbolt docking station. ss←Đ USB Type-C power connector port, SuperSpeed 10 Gbps port, and DisplayPortTM output Connects an AC adapter that has a USB Type-C connector, supplying power to the computer and, if needed, charging the computer battery. - and - Connects a USB device, provides high-speed data transfer, and (for select products) charges small devices (such as a smartphone) when the computer is on or in Sleep mode.
-NOTE: Use a standard USB Type-C charging cable or cable adapter (purchased separately) when charging a small external device. - and - Connects a display device that has a USB Type-C connector, providing DisplayPort output.
-(4) Battery light When AC power is connected: White: The battery charge is greater than 90 percent.
+(4) 1 USB Type-C ® power connector and ThunderboltTM port with HP Sleep and Charge Connects an AC adapter that has a USB Type-C connector, supplying power to the computer and, if needed, charging the computer battery. - and - Connects a USB device, provides high-speed data transfer, and charges small devices (such as a smartphone), even when the computer is off.
+NOTE: Use a standard USB Type-C charging cable or cable adapter (purchased separately) when charging a small external device.
+NOTE: Your computer might also support a Thunderbolt docking station.
+(5) Ą Power connector Connects an AC adapter.
+(6) Battery light When AC power is connected: White: The battery charge is greater than 90 percent.
 Amber: The battery charge is from 0 to 90 percent.
 Off: The battery is not charging.
 When AC power is disconnected (battery not charging): Blinking amber: The battery has reached a low battery level.
 When the battery has reached a critical battery leve the battery light begins blinking rapidly.
 Off: The battery is not charging.